kpandu/389Rspring19/assignments/2_OSINT/writeup/README.md

 2. She is the Banking CEO at the website http://1337bank.money/.
 I found this in her Twitter bio.

 3. Elizabeth has a Twitter which I found by googling v0idcache.
-She has some connection with the fl1nch which was found through a pastebin associated with v0idcache.
+She has some connection with the fl1nch which was found through a pastebin associated with v0idcache from a Google search.

 4. I found 142.93.136.81 by going to https://securitytrails.com/dns-trails and looking up the URL of the website.
 The location of the server is in the Netherlands in Amsterdam which I found through putting the website’s IP address in Censys.io.
 The same website also shows that 162.255.119.56 is in the historical data associated with her website.
 Also the website has a routing IP: 142.93.128.0/20 also found on Censys.io.